 No commitment to production

-George Harriman was unable to offer Issigonis any commitment to production, as discussed when the idea was originally mooted, and because BMH (BMC and Jaguar) were heading rapidly towards a Leyland takeover, the likelihood of a huge investment to replace a successful, low-profit car, was remote.
+George Harriman was unable to offer Issigonis any commitment to production, as discussed when the idea was originally mooted, and because BMH (BMC and Jaguar) was heading rapidly towards a Leyland takeover, the likelihood of a huge investment to replace a successful, low-profit car, was remote.

 As it was, much of the final development of the 9X was undertaken under Leyland ownership and, once it became clear that there were many, many budgetary constraints, 9X production was becoming a more remote possibility – a pipedream, even.
 Even so, this practically unofficial and small-scale effort by Issigonis and his team would suffer no compromises: he insisted the new car should possess an entirely new chassis.